 The beams shown below are each about 30.5 cm deep.
-Rounded to the nearest metre, what is the longest the beams can be and still be strong enough?
+Rounded to the nearest metre, what is the longest the beams can be and still be strong enough? (measurement and calculation level 2)

 The floor of the building you are working on is 40 m wide.
 40 m steel beams are to be placed every 2.4 m across the space.
 To the nearest whole number, how many beams will be needed?
-Make a labelled diagram of your answer.
+Make a labelled diagram of your answer. (measurement and calculation level 3)